 Even with this, though, finding a specific focus for our own energy can be difficult, and it can be further complicated when, at the same time, we long for a cohesive movement.
 In fact, building such a movement was one of the topics raised at Penny U. Don’t we need to begin developing a unified voice?
 How would we even do that?

 For me, “unified” too often means singular, expressed as a desire for the kind of impact that can come from a powerful single voice.
 But I’m not convinced that a single voice is what we need.
 A better image is of many voices together, a choir or a chorus.
 Which reminds me that for years I’ve been bothered when I hear the disparaging critique of the phrase, “You’re just speaking to the choir!”
 In fact, that mindset should change.
-Instead, we should work to expand the choir, bring in new members, welcome different voices, combine choirs, allow for differences.
+Instead, we should work to expand the choir, join new choirs, welcome different voices in our own, combine choirs, allow for differences.
 Dissonance is part of powerful music.

 Can’t we instead create a choir that incorporates the strength of our differences as well as what we share?
 I like a term I heard first from Robert Reich, who used it when he spoke at Town Hall in late 2015.
 We must create, he said, a “countervailing force.”